|askPauline's Homeschool Info||askPauline's Guide to Homeschooling in PA

 If your home state does not require registration or notification, contact the PDE for clarification as to how this applies to you.

 First of all, don't panic!
 PA's homeschooling laws are complex, but once you've gone through the process the first time it is fairly routine after that.
 While minor issues pop up here and there, most are due to district personnel who are not familiar with the details of the law and who are asking for more than the law requires.
 These issues are usually quickly solved by contacting the Homeschooling Liaison at the PA Department of Education.
 Serious problems are rare, even for those who take a more relaxed approach to homeschooling.
+In addition, a change to the law in October of 2014 has eliminated the prior requirement to submit an annual portfolio to the local school district, which should eliminate many of the minor hassles that came up regularly in the past.
 PA is home to a wonderful, diverse community of homeschoolers -- Welcome!

 Check the Compulsory School Age.